gyroplatter/FalconBMS.Launcher/README.md

   For DirectInput bindings used for device detection, axis polling, and button input.

 - System.ServiceModel.Syndication
-  For RSS feed handling in the launcher UI.
+  For RSS feed handling in the Launcher UI.

 - System.Net.Http
   For RSS feed usage in .NET 4.8

+- System.Text.Json
+  For reading and writing JSON binding files while correcting small formatting issues such as trailing commas and comments

 ---